Nursing Home Abuse Lawyer Houston, TX

 What Exactly Qualifies As Nursing Home Neglect?

 Nursing home neglect is defined as the patient going without specific services that are essential to their health and safety, such as adequate food, shelter, medicine, and medical supervision.
 It is also important to note that under nursing home law, it doesn’t matter if these cases of neglect were intentional or careless, they are all under the same jurisdiction.
-At the end of the day, if your loved one has been hurt under the care of a nursing home, their rights deserve to be fought for and a nursing home abuse serving lawyer Houston, TX can help.
+At the end of the day, if your loved one has been hurt under the care of a nursing home, their rights deserve to be fought for and a Texas nursing home abuse lawyer can help.

 Is There Such Thing As Nursing Home Exploitation?

 Yes, and nursing home exploitation can definitely be tried in a court of law.
 However, it does vary by state what exactly is defined as exploitation.
 Some of these definitions include:

 - A nursing home taking wrongful use of another person’s resources for a personal advantage